Semi-Supervised linear regression: Introduction

-We aim at estimating the vector ${\boldsymbol \beta}$ composed of the parameters of the best linear predictor of $Y$, but we do not necessarily assume that $E[Y | {\bf X}]$ is exactly linear in ${\bf X}$.
-The estimates of ${\boldsymbol \beta}$ can then be used to provide predictions.
-The standard approach in the statistical literature may be best summarized by the following quote from \citet{Little}: \begin{quote} The related problem of missing values in the outcome $Y$ was prominent in the early history of missing-data methods, but is less interesting in the following sense: If the $X$'s are complete and the missing values of $Y$ are missing at random, then the incomplete cases contribute no information to the regression of $Y$ on $X_1, \ldots, X_p$. \end{quote} But see \citet[Chapter 7]{Cochran} for a different view more closely in tune with our development.
+{ In the statistical literature, the typical approach to regression with unlabeled data} may be best summarized by the following quote from \citet{Little}: \begin{quote} The related problem of missing values in the outcome $Y$ was prominent in the early history of missing-data methods, but is less interesting in the following sense: If the $X$'s are complete and the missing values of $Y$ are missing at random, then the incomplete cases contribute no information to the regression of $Y$ on $X_1, \ldots, X_p$. \end{quote} But see \citet[Chapter 7]{Cochran} for a different view more closely in tune with our development.